shanep-cs2/shanep-cs2/_docs/coding-standards.md

   - Are all possible return values for methods
   - Passing null objects to method should not crash your program
   - Passing invalid method values should be handled as specified
+  - Every project has a small set of example tests to help guide you.
+The tests are not complete and you must author your own tests.
 - (-2 points) Code compiles without warnings, there are **NO** acceptable warnings.
 All warnings indicate a problem with your code.
 - (-2 points) All TODO sections in the Retrospective.md must be completed